 People using these selling techniques know every comparable product on the market and can tell you exactly why their product is better.
 The competition-focused seller is a professional who always aims to be one step ahead.
 They’ll never take no for an answer and will work extra hours to ensure the sale gets made.
 They also have a lot of confidence and convincing skills and have a lot of faith in their product which helps them in winning the deal.

 As with any hyper-focused individual, the competition-oriented sales professional sometimes needs to slow down and realize there’s more to life – and to selling – than always being the best.

-This is the most common style.
+This is the most common selling style.
 Matchmakers are focused on building relationships and are often the most adaptable sales professionals out there.
 They flex to fit the client they are dealing with, and are usually the most outgoing, good-natured person in your team.